dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 Figure 4.7 Modifying an object parameter has a lasting effect.

-As you have seen, it is easily possible—and in fact very common—to implement methods that change the state of an object parameter.
+As you have seen, it is easily possible — and in fact very common — to implement methods that change the state of an object parameter.
 The reason is simple.
 The method gets a copy of the object reference, and both the original and the copy refer to the same object.

 Many programming languages (in particular, C++ and Pascal) have two mechanisms for parameter passing: call by value and call by reference.
 Some programmers (and unfortunately even some book authors) claim that Java uses call by reference for objects.
 That is false.
 As this is such a common misunderstanding, it is worth examining a counterexample in detail.